 The Contractor shall prepare and maintain a register recording the nature, cost and status of all changes, whether proposed or authorized.
 The format of the register and the level of detail shall be subject to agreement between the Customer’s Representative and the Contractor.
 The Contractor shall provide copies of the register to the Customer on a monthly basis.

-Normal design developments and corrections of detailed design work performed or to be performed by the Contractor, which are required to meet the operability, serviceability and safety requirements as well as to achieve compliance with the terms and conditions of the Contract shall not be construed as changes and shall not be subject to the provisions of this Clause 30
+Normal design developments and corrections of detailed design work performed or to be performed by the Contractor, which are required to meet the operability, serviceability and safety requirements as well as to achieve compliance with the terms and conditions of the Contract shall not be construed as changes and shall not be subject to the provisions of this Clause 30 (Changes).

-In the event of any changes authorized by the Customer’s Representative in the manner provided for in this Clause 30which increase or decrease the cost of performing the Work to the Contractor, there shall be a corresponding increase or decrease in the compensation to the Contractor as herein provided.
+In the event of any changes authorized by the Customer’s Representative in the manner provided for in this Clause 30 (Changes) which increase or decrease the cost of performing the Work to the Contractor, there shall be a corresponding increase or decrease in the compensation to the Contractor as herein provided.
 Where such changes shall require an extra work resulting in an increase of cost and expense to the Contractor, it shall be paid as a lump sum price which had been agreed upon prior to commencement of the extra work based on the alteration to Work as described in Clause 30.1 amongst other circumstances taking into account prices of similar items deliverable under the Contract and fair market prices during the execution of the Work in other cases.

 However, if the need for change of Work was caused by a breach of Contractor’s duty, then (i) any additional Contractor’s costs or unnecessarily incurred costs bears the Contractor and the Contract Price will not increase for such costs, or if these costs have already been paid by the Customer, the Customer has the right for its compensation, and (ii) if the result of such changes caused delays in the Project Time Schedule, such delay is considered as a delay by the Contractor in its performance of Works with all the consequences arising therefrom.